Influence of Rotation on Fingering Convection in Planetary Cores: Results

 where the angular brackets correspond to an average over the spherical surface $\mathcal{S}(r)$.
 Figure~\ref{fig:histo}(c) shows the radial profile of $\gamma(r)$ for these two cases.
 Note that a limited number of data snapshots were available for the case of Series 2, so the profile shows significant fluctuations at large radii.
 In either case, the radial velocity is positively skewed for most of the domain and the skewness increases with radius.
-As expected from the PDFs, the skewness is more pronounced for wide fingers (Series 1).
 At radius greater than $r>2.3$, where the flow is weak, the skewness drops and becomes negative in the outer boundary layer.

+The pattern of skewness for $r<2.3$ can be understood from the observations above, that the fingers are tubular (i.e.\ of constant width), and more pronounced and consistent for Series 1.
+The finger width is broadly constant as the buoyant fluid rises because this is controlled by the Stern scale.
+In the spherical geometry, the filling factor of the regions of upwelling fluid therefore decreases with radius; and from conversation of mass, the outward radial velocity in the upwellings increasingly dominates over the inward velocity elsewhere, leading to the positive skewness.
+The stronger skewness observed for Series~1 in Figure~\ref{fig:histo}(c) is linked to the heavier positive tail noted in Figure~\ref{fig:histo}(a), and the more consistent extension of the fingers throughout the shell.